hwipl/nuqql/README.md

   * Send message with `CTRL-X`
   * Leave conversation with the `ESC` key
 * Exit nuqql with the `q` key when you are in no conversation
+* Enter a special conversation named the command window with the `:` key when you are in no conversation

 ### Hacky stuff/additional tools